Ghrafkly/Personal-Vault/Uni/Web Application Development/2. Assessments/Stage 1 - Proposal and prototype design.md

 In this first stage, you will complete and submit a report documenting your proposal and prototype design.
 It must include a:

-## Web application title and description:
+## Web application title and description
 *Include the title of the web application you are creating.
 Be creative and be sure to include enough details so that anyone understands what this web application will do.*

 **Name:** bookME